ldutoit/2020-spring-school-GBS/sessions/popgen.md

 • You could spend a bit of time going through what you have done today and make sure you understand the set of steps we did in those few exercises.

 • You could try running this set of analyses on a denovo dataset.
-Ylou can use the one you generated yourself or a -M 2 dataset that is in !!!.
+You can use the one you generated yourself or a -M 2 dataset that is in `/nesi/project/nesi02659/obss_2020/resources/day3/output_denovo_M2`.

-• You could have a look at. ...
-It is a small tutorial I wrote once that go over a different set of population genetics analyses in R. You could even try reproducing it using the VCF you generated above.
+• You could have a look at this [tutorial](https://github.com/ldutoit/bully_gbs/blob/master/populationstructure_tuto/populationstructure_tuto.md).
+It is a small tutorial I wrote once that go over a different set of population genetics analyses in R. You could even try reproducing it using the vcf you generated above.